MostroP2P/documentation/protocol/src/user_rating.md

 }
 ```

-Mostro updates the parameterized replaceable rating event, in this event the `d` tag will be the user pubkey `00000ba40c5795451705bb9c165b3af93c846894d3062a9cd7fcba090eb3bf78` and looks like this:
+Mostro updates the addressable rating event, in this event the `d` tag will be the user pubkey `00000ba40c5795451705bb9c165b3af93c846894d3062a9cd7fcba090eb3bf78` and looks like this:

 ```json
 [